SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/index.md

 ---
 id: index
 title: SaaS and Cloud Apps
-description: Docs for Sumo apps for SAAS and Cloud applications.
+description: Docs for Sumo apps for SaaS and Cloud applications.
 ---

-This guide has documentation for Sumo apps for SAAS and Cloud applications.
+This guide has documentation for Sumo apps for SaaS and Cloud applications.